Jammy2211/PyAutoLens/docs/overview/lensing.rst

 When calculating this image, the ``Tracer`` performs all ray-tracing for the strong lens system.
 This includes using the lens galaxy's total mass distribution to deflect the light-rays that are traced to the source galaxy.
-As a result, the source`s appears as a multiply imaged and strongly lensed Einstein ring.
+As a result, the source appears as a multiply imaged and strongly lensed Einstein ring.

 .. code-block:: bash